Leng-TT/inet4031-lab11/README.md

 - A PHP test page (phpinfo.php) copied into /var/www/html/

 The manifest also ensures that the Apache and MariaDB services are running and enabled after reboot.
-Essentially instead of doing it manually, now it is automated with Puppet.
+Essentially instead of installing it manually, now it is automated with Puppet.
-## Purpose
-Essentially this repository demonstrates how Puppet can be used to automate:
-- User management
-- Group management
-- Package installation
-- Service configuration
-- Web server setup
-- Database server setup

-By treating infrastructure as code, configuration becomes consistent, repeatable, and version-controlled.